Q. What is Project Steno?

 A. Yes.
 The Project Steno team made a lengthy presentation to the NCRA board.
 After much discussion, including numerous emails and phone conferences with NCRA over a two-month period, President Christine Willette wrote us an email that said, among other things, “Due to our fiduciary and fiscal responsibilities to NCRA, the Board feels we do not have the ability to participate at the level requested.”

 Q. What will Project Steno spend its money on?

 A. Our principal expense will be tuition assistance to students.
-Startup costs are considerable, including legal costs involved with setting up our 501(c)(3) and hiring an administrator to run the day-to-day operations of receiving, compiling and verifying student applications, communicating with the students, the schools and training programs, Realtime Coach and monitoring the interaction between students/programs/RTC.
-Eventually, we’d like to hire a professional studio to create a marketing video.
+Startup costs are considerable, including legal costs involved with setting up our 501(c)(3).
+At some point we will need to hire a proejct administrator to run the day-to-day operations of receiving, compiling and verifying student applications, communicating with the students, the schools and training programs, Realtime Coach and monitoring the interaction between students/programs/RTC.

 Q. Who is being paid in connection with Project Steno?